 There are a couple of antagonists that appear in Captain Earth.
 First is Salty Dog, a group of the Ark Faction that has been assigned to oversee Globe, along with Teppei and Hana.
 It turns out Teppei and Hana have ties with the other group of antagonists that give them powers that the Ark Faction want.

 The other antagonists are known as the Kiltgang or the Planetary Gears, which is an alien force that intends to drain all of the life force of mankind so they can empower their immortal existence.
 The Planetary Gears are designer children who have human avatar bodies and Ego Blocks.
-Teppei is one of these designer children, but he destroys his own Ego Block early on in the series and fights alongside Daichi and the others.
-The main two Kiltgang who are focused on early in the series are Amarok and Malkin; during the first half of the series, they work at awakening their comrades: Siren, Zimbalt, Aiatar, Lieban, and Bugbear.
+Teppei is one of these designer children, but he destroys his own Ego Block and fights alongside Daichi and the others.
+The main two Kiltgang who are focused on early in the series are Amarok and Malkin.
+During the first half of the series, they work at awakening their comrades: Siren, Zimbalt, Aiatar, Lieban, and Bugbear.

 It turned out that the first seven episodes were there to establish the premise and the series’ elements, and that Episode Eight truly started to move the story forward.
 The next six episodes focused on Amarok and Malkin working at awakening the other designer children and getting them to join their cause.

 And I have one question: Who is the girl with the recorder that appears about three times in the series around Daichi?
 She’s the one who ultimately leads him to the Livlaster in the first place, and then she shows up a couple more times near the end of the series.
-The audience is never given an explanation for her, so that’s one aspect of the series that I was dissatisfied with.
-She’s does some important things in the series, but we never get her name or know anything about her.
+Her existence was never explained, so this aspect of the series was one that I was dissatisfied with.
+She does some important things in the series, but we never get her name or know anything about her.
 All I can refer to her as is “the Recorder Girl.”

-Captain Earth isn’t necessarily a bad series, but it’s not one I’m going to rush out and watch again anytime soon or add to my anime home video collection at such a point that the series is released on home video in North America.
+Captain Earth isn’t necessarily a bad series, but it’s not one I’m going to rush out and watch again anytime soon or add to my anime home video collection.